-Figure 3-12.1: The VLAN Membership Configuration
+Figure 3-11.1: The VLAN Membership Configuration

 To delete a VLAN entry, check this box.
-The entry will be deleted on the selected switch in the stack.
+The entry will be deleted on the selected switch.
 If none of the ports of this switch are members of a VLAN then the delete checkbox will be greyed out (you cannot delete that entry. during the next Save.